Skip to content

 One click starts the timer.
 One active session per user always.

-Every task has a start timer button directly in the task detail panel and in List view.
-Clicking it starts a session tied to that task and that user.
-TARO enforces one active timer per user at all times if you start a timer on a new task while one is already running, the previous session is automatically stopped and logged before the new one begins.
-No split sessions, no double-counting, no ambiguity about what you were working on.
+Every task has a start-timer button in the detail panel and List view.
+Clicking it starts a session tied to that task and user.
+TARO allows one active timer per user: a new timer stops and logs the previous one.

 linkedin.com/in/firstname-lastname-company